-By Kent Schlesselman, Senior Client Services Manager and Anila Siraj, EVP of Research and Applied Data Sciences
+By Anila Siraj, EVP of Research and Applied Data Science and Kent Schlesselman, Senior Client Services Manager

 How do fuel and convenience retailers know when and where to grow their retail networks?
 What is the deciding factor in these high-stake choices?
 Life experience will show us that there is never one way to solve a problem; creativity and different perspectives should be used as an asset towards having a wider view on the problems at hand.
 It is no different in the fuel and convenience retail business.

 Various retail network planners will approach decisions using different rationale.
 One retailer might focus on their gut feeling when evaluating a network planning project.
 They might feel they know where the organic growth in a new market will occur best —"Emotion."
 A different retailer with twenty-plus years of experience might reference the location choices that led them to success in the past when making a decision on a new market today —"Experience."
 Another retailer still might choose to look at hard facts.
 They might use the analytical side of network planning to validate or predict the outcome of a retail decision —"Science."
 What's more, an individual strategist might actually approach decisions using a combination of all of these drivers: Emotion, Experience and Science.

 Let’s take a look at the strength of each:

 Emotion can influence the decision on a new location during multiple points of the selection and implementation process.
 For example, after a long road of choosing a location and working with real estate specialists and developers, there becomes an attachment to the success of a project.
 People working on that project will have an emotional motivation to get the job done.
 This drive, when directed at the right location, is imperative for success.
 However, there is a danger that even if the location isn’t the best choice for the company, the team might be too emotionally close to the project to see the potential downfalls.
 An objective tool could make the view of the project clearer.
 While emotion is important for drive, on its own, it may not deliver the most reliable decision.